 Goodson Law Library

 Law is a research-oriented profession and the published sources of law are the basic working materials for both the practicing attorney and the legal scholar.
 The Goodson Law Library provides a mix of spaces for study, research, and reflection that encourages both collaborative work and individual quiet study and offers technology and library services.
 At Duke Law, students have ready access to rich collections of print and electronic information sources and the support of highly trained librarians to help them develop research skills to last throughout their professional careers.
-The library offers more than 500 seats in individual study carrels, at tables, and in reservable study rooms, as well as soft seating.
+The library offers more than 500 seats in individual study carrels, at tables, and in reservable study rooms, as well as soft seating and standing desks.
 More information about the library can be found at law.duke.edu/lib.
 Keep up with current news and announcements by following the Goodson Blogson at dukelawref.blogspot.com.

 Services